OpenJailbreak/atrix/README.md

   * Green to RX
   * White to TX
   * Black to GND
-4. Solder a 470k resistor between one of the GNDs and the AL pin
+4. Solder a 470k resistor between one of the GNDs and the ACC pin
 5. You're all set.

 ### Sync